nuochong/nativescript-vue-extend/README.md

 - font-family - `fontFamily` - Sets the font family of the matched view.
 - font-size - `fontSize` - Sets the font size of the matched view (only supports device-independent units).
 - font-style - `fontStyle` - Sets the font style of the matched view.
 Possible values: italic, normal.
-- font-weight - `fontWeight` - Sets the font weight of the matched view Possible values: bold, normal OR 100,200,300,400,500,600,700,800,900, where 400 is normal and 700 is bold (NOTE: Some fonts do not support all available variants)
+- font-weight - `fontWeight` - Sets the font weight of the matched view Possible values: bold, normal OR 100,200,300,400,500,600,700,800,900, where 400 is normal and 700 is bold (NOTE: Some fonts do not support all available variants).
 - text-align - `textAlignment` - Sets text alignment in the matched view.
 Possible values: left , center, right.
 - text-decoration - `textDecoration` - Sets the text formatting.
 Possible values: none, line-through, underline.
 - text-transform - `textTransform` - Sets the text transform.
 Possible values: none, capitalize, uppercase, lowercase.
-- letter-spacing - `letterSpacing` - Sets the text letter spacing.
-(On Android API Level 21 and above.)
+- letter-spacing - `letterSpacing` - Sets the text letter spacing(On Android API Level 21 and above).
-- line-height - `lineHeight` - Sets the text line height
+- line-height - `lineHeight` - Sets the text line height.
-- z-index - `zIndex` - Sets the z-index.
-(On Android API Level 21 and above.)
+- z-index - `zIndex` - Sets the z-index(On Android API Level 21 and above).
 - clip-path - `clip-path` - Sets the clip-path.
 Supported shapes are circle, ellipse, rect and polygon.
-You can define your own shape using clippy
+You can define your own shape using clippy.
 - vertical-align - `verticalAlignment` - Sets the vertical alignment of the current view within its parent.
 Possible values: top, center, bottom, stretch.
 - horizontal-align - `horizontalAlignment` - Sets the horizontal alignment of the current view within its parent.
 Possible values: left, center, right, stretch.
 - margin - `margin` - Sets the margin of the view within its parent.